michael-ts/express-modular-server/README.md

 Converts from Base-64.
 Takes the value to convert as a parameter and returns the converted value.

+# express-streamline

+As of version 1.1.1, express-streamline is now an optional dependency for supporting legacy code.
+It will be used if installed, otherwise it the default express module will be used.
+New code should use ES6/7 features like Promises or await/async.
+If you require express-streamline, you must ensure that it is installed.

 # Copyright

 Written by Michael Schmidt.